A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Discussion

 \subsection{Trigger of star formation by the expansion of the $\htwo$ region}

 The scenario of sequential star formation driven by OB associations was proposed and discussed by \cite{Elmegreen_Lada}.
 In the W3 region, \cite{Lada_w3} presented a model that the W4~$\htwo$ region expanded to compress the gas to form the HDL in the W3 region which led to trigger star formation.
-Subsequently, \cite{Oey_2005} proposed a ``Hierarchical triggering'' model where the expansion of the Perseus chimney/super bubble in W4 triggered the formation of W3 Cluster and the feedback of W3 Cluster triggered the active star formation in W3~Main and W3(OH).
+Subsequently, \cite{Oey_2005} proposed a ``Hierarchical triggering'' model where the expansion of the Perseus chimney/super bubble in W4 triggered the formation of the IC~1795 cluster, and the feedback of the IC~1795 cluster triggered the active star formation in W3~Main and W3(OH).
 These previous studies are based on the stellar-age distribution, whereas detailed kinematics and distribution of the parental molecular gas were not analysed/considered in depth.
 We aim to better understand the star formation by using the velocity and density distribution of the CO molecular gas.

 We find two molecular clouds in the W3~Main region (Section \ref{sec:results}).
-The two clouds have velocity difference of $\sim$4~$\kms$, and a usual explanation for the velocity difference is gas acceleration by the high-mass stars.
-In the present case, a possible scenario is that the momentum released by W3~Cluster is responsible for the acceleration of the W3 Main red cloud relative to W3 Main blue cloud.
-Because W3 Main red cloud seems to be accelerated by $\sim$4~$\kms$ from the systemic velocity if we regard the V-shape structure in the position velocity diagram as a red-shifted half of the expanding shell (see figure \ref{fig7}b).
-Further, W3 Main red cloud has an elongated structure toward BD+61~411, which may correspond to a blown-off cloud efficiently overtaken by the stellar wind (e.g., \citealp{Fukui_elongated_structure, Sano_elongated_structure}).
-To evaluate the expansion scenario, We first consider the stellar winds as the momentum source.
-The highest mass star in W3 Cluster is an O6.5V star BD+61~411 \citep{Oey_2005}.
+The two clouds have a velocity difference of $\sim$4~$\kms$, and a usual explanation for the velocity difference is gas acceleration by the feedback of high-mass stars.
+In the present case, a possible scenario is that the momentum released by the IC~1795 cluster is responsible for the acceleration of the $-39$~$\kms$ cloud relative to the $-43$~$\kms$ cloud.
+Because the $-39$~$\kms$ cloud seems to be accelerated by $\sim$4~$\kms$ from the systemic velocity if we regard the V-shape structure in the position velocity diagram as a red-shifted half of the expanding shell (see figure \ref{fig8}b).
+Further, the $-39$~$\kms$ cloud has an elongated structure toward BD+61~411, which may correspond to a blown-off cloud efficiently overtaken by the stellar wind (e.g., \citealp{Fukui_elongated_structure, Sano_elongated_structure}).
+To evaluate the expansion scenario, we first consider the stellar winds as the momentum source.
+The highest-mass star in IC~1795 is an O6.5V star BD+61~411 \citep{Oey_2005}.
 The momentum delivered by the star to the surroundings in a time span of 3--5~Myr, the age of the cluster \citep{Oey_2005}, is expressed as follows;